How to prepare and deliver your project for mixing

 Trimmed and faded audio clips.

-Let the mixing engineer know the tempo and key of the song.
+Let Jonas know the tempo and key of the song.

-Some producers prefer to stick a little ‘Readme’ text document in the delivery folder, with information like tempo, key and a few words about the intended sound and feel of the song.
+Some producers prefer to stick a little ‘Readme’ text document in the delivery folder.
+Such a document may include information like tempo, key and a few words about the intended sound and feel of the song.

 Others will just include the tempo and key in the name of the delivery folder, like this:

-By sorting and categorizing your tracks using clever file names, you make sure that everything lines up perfectly when Jonas imports your files.
+By categorizing your tracks using clever file names, you can make sure that everything lines up perfectly on import.

 Consider these file names: